-IDST 1201-Freshman Seminar: All new LSS freshmen are scheduled into a special section of this course required for all freshmen.
+IDST 1301-Freshman Seminar: All new LSS freshmen are scheduled into a special section of this orientation course required for all freshmen.
 The class is team taught by the LSS Director and the Tutor Coordinator which allows them to become better acquainted with students and to more effectively disseminate information about accessing program services.
 Course content is oriented to meet special needs of LSS students.

 Tutoring: Regularly scheduled, individual tutoring, provided primarily by degreed adults with some peer tutoring, is available in most undergraduate courses except Engineering and Nursing.
 If no tutor is available for a particular course, every effort will be made to find one as soon as possible.
 Formal tutor registration takes place at the beginning of the semester, usually during the first week of classes.